omegaup/libinteractive/docs/en/writing.md

 # Conventions

 * The first interface in the .idl file is the problemsetter program and **must** be called `Main`.
 The problemsetter program must then be placed in a file called `Main.cpp` (probably with a different extension, depending of the programming language it is written on).
 * The contestant's program(s) must be saved in a file with the same name as the .idl file, but with the correct extension for the programming language it is written on.
 For instance, for the problem `sums.idl`, the solution must be placed in the file `sums.cpp`.
 * Each interface will be compiled into a different executable, and will be run in separate processes.
 This means that no variables may be shared, so it will be necessary to communicate any state using functions.
 * All interfaces may call the functions in the Main interface, and Main may call any function in any other interface.
 Other interfaces cannot call each other's functions.
 * Arrays as parameter types are allowed, but their dimensions must obey the rules for C arrays: all dimensions (except the first one) must be integer constantes.
 * Arrays may declare its first dimension as a variable, but this variable must be of type `int`, it must be passed as a parameter to the function, and it must come before the array in the parameter list.
 * The parameters that are used as array dimensions must declare the `Range` attribute, with the minimum and maximum values that the parameter might take.
   This is used to know the maximum size in bytes that the message needs allocated so that the arrays fit in them.
+* If you expect that a function might legitimately exit the process (because it is the function that is called when the correct answer is reached, or because it might detect an error on the contestant's data), the function must possess the `NoReturn` attribute to avoid causing the other process to get confused about exiting when it stops receiving information mid-call.

 # Sample .idl files